awemorris/suika3/README.md

 ## Technical Overview

-If these crazy specifications give you chills, welcome to the club.
+If these rock-solid specifications give you chills, welcome to the club.
 You're a real engineer ;-)

 Suika3 is not merely a wrapper around SDL combined with a scripting language.